palazzem/backup-service/README.md

 ## Getting Started

+This section will get you started to create snapshots of your photo catalog!

+### Create a Container

-1. Pull the latest `alpine` image and create a `photography-backup` container:
+Pull the latest `alpine` image and create a `photography-backup` container:

 ```bash
 $ git clone https://github.com/palazzem/photography-backup.git
 $ docker pull alpine:latest
 $ docker build -t photography-backup .
 ```

+### Configure your Environment

-2. Create an `env.list` file with the following variables set:
+Create an `env.list` file with the following variables set:
 * `BORG_PASSPHRASE`: defines the key used to encrypt Borg repository.
 Check Borg documentation for more details.
 * `RCLOUD_REMOTE_NAME`: when you configure your rclone remote, you must use this `name`.
 * `AWS_ACCESS_KEY_ID`: AWS access key.